jkearisman/http_client_server/README.md

 		the program will work fine even if the OS limit is lower than the MAX_MSG_LEN The server is run in an infinite loop, to close it, send it a SIGINT with ctrl-c, it will shutdown gracefully
+	The Server uses the pthread library to enable multiple simultaneous threads.
+It maintains a number of threads up to the defined MAX_CLIENT_NUM (default 20)

 ### Client ###
 To run client: